Ventromedial prefrontal cortex: Decision making

 Patients with bilateral lesions of the vmPFC develop severe impairments in personal and social decision-making even though most of their intellectual ability is preserved.
 For instance, they have difficulties in choosing between options with uncertain outcomes, whether the uncertainty is in the form of a risk or of an ambiguity.
 After their lesion, these patients have an impaired capacity to learn from their mistakes, making the same decisions again and again even though they lead to negative consequences.
 These patients choose alternatives that give immediate rewards, but seem to be blind to the future consequences of their actions.
 However, the underlying mechanisms of this behavior are not yet fully understood.

+A lesion-comparison study reported that the vmPFC contributes to linking choices with anticipated counterfactual emotions that guide future decisions, whereas lateral orbitofrontal cortex (lOFC) relates more to experienced regret; vmPFC damage also reduced sensitivity to differences in expected value during choice.
+A review across human and macaque studies concludes that vmPFC/medial OFC supports evaluation and value-guided decision making (including maintaining a successful choice across decisions), whereas lOFC supports credit assignment linking specific stimuli to outcomes.
+Earlier fMRI work also found recruitment of medial orbitofrontal/vmPFC regions when participants had to guess under uncertainty, with engagement scaling with the complexity of probabilistic contingencies.

 Damage to the ventromedial prefrontal cortex (especially in the right hemisphere) has been connected with deficits in detecting irony, sarcasm, and deception.
 Subjects with damage in this area have been found to be more easily influenced by misleading advertising.
 This has been attributed to a disruption of a "false tagging mechanism" which provides doubt and skepticism of new beliefs.

 People with damage to the ventromedial prefrontal cortex still retain the ability to consciously make moral judgments without error, but only in hypothetical situations presented to them.
 They are severely impaired in making personal and social decisions.
 There is a gap in reasoning when applying the same moral principles to similar situations in their own lives.
 The result is that people make decisions that are inconsistent with their self professed moral values.
 People with early damage to the ventromedial prefrontal cortex are more likely to endorse self-serving actions that break moral rules or cause harm to others.
 This is especially true for patients whose damage occurred the earliest in life.

 Emotions and an understanding of social norms are used to provide reasoning of the moral nature on our behaviors, beliefs, and the people around us.
 The vmPFC works as the neural basis in allowing emotion to influence moral judgement.
 In functional imaging studies, increased activity in the vmPFC is associated with thinking of these personal moral situations, while making harmless decisions does not.
 Patients with vmPFC lesions made the same decision in impersonal and personal dilemmas.
 Dysfunction of the vmPFC causes failure in using correct moral emotion, which explains why these patients showed less emotional responses when facing these dilemmas.